 Employee Payments –

 If an employee is paid in virtual currency, then the fair market value of the virtual currency, measured in U.S. dollars, paid as wages is subject to federal income tax withholding, Federal Insurance Contributions Act (FICA) tax (Social Security and Medicare A), and Federal Unemployment Tax Act (FUTA) tax and must be reported on Form W-2, Wage and Tax Statement.
 The U.S. government doesn’t accept virtual currency for tax payments.
+While social security office in bowling green ky online application has undoubtedly made it easy to apply and procure a social security number/card, it is quite vital at all times to register the number, as this can simplify the entire employee payment process.

 Independent Contractor Payments –